BaconCatScripter/Chill-Gui-fixed/README.md

 # Chill gui fixed-
 # How to use
 YOU HAVE TO CHANGE workspace:WaitForChild("name") TO THE ROBLOX ACCOUNT YOU ARE USING THIS SCRIPT ON.
 (Found on line 2) <br>
-IF your gettig the warning: Infinite yeild possible on 'Workspace:WaitForChild("the name you put on line 2"), then you have typed the name wrong
+If your gettig the warning: Infinite yeild possible on 'Workspace:WaitForChild("the name you put on line 2"), then you have typed the name wrong<br>
+This means the game is infinitly waiting for a player that doesnt exist, therefore the script will not work :(

 # Why?
 After 1 failed attempt at this i decided to go again since its my fav script.<br>